inet-framework/inet-tutorials/wireless/doc/step12.rst

    <!--internal video recording, playback speed animation speed 1-->

 In host A, the MAC receives the packet UDPData-408 from the radio.
-The MAC drops the packet because of bit errors, this can be seen in the following log:
+The MAC drops the packet because of bit errors; this can be seen in the following log:

 .. figure:: wireless-step12-log.png